Strongly mixing smooth planar vector field without asymptotic directions

 \section{Abstract}

-We use a Voronoi-type tessellation based on a compound Poisson point process to construct a strongly mixing stationary random smooth planar vector field with bounded nonnegative components such that, with probability one, none of the associated integral curves possess an asymptotic direction.
+We use a Voronoi-type tesselation based on a compound Poisson point process to construct a polynomially mixing stationary random smooth planar vector field with bounded nonnegative components such that, with probability one, none of the associated integral curves possess an asymptotic direction.